Real EstateHistoricalPeak: June 2007

 Overview

 A massive property boom in Spain during the late 1990s and 2000s, marked by rapid growth in home prices and construction.
-Fueled by cheap credit and a belief in endless demand, housing prices nearly tripled from 1996 to 2007.
+Fueled by cheap credit, demographic demand, land valuation, and foreign funding all reinforcing one another, the market expanded rapidly and housing prices more than doubled from 1996 to 2007.
 The bubble burst around 2008, leading to a severe real estate crash, bank failures, and a prolonged economic downturn.

 The Narrative